DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

+where $\mathcal{K}_L = \{ (\xi, s) \in \mathbb{R} \times Y \mid \xi \ge \| s \| \}$ is the generalized Lorentz (second order) cone.
+Alternatively, following the approach of \cite{LippBoyd}, one can consider the penalized subproblem from Step~2 of Algorithmic Pattern~\ref{alg:CCP_penalty}.
+This subproblem can be derived in exactly the same way as problem \eqref{prob:DifferentPenalty}, if one replaces the function $c \dist(F(\cdot), - K)$ with the following one:

+(as will be shown below, under some natural assumptions on the cone $K$ and the space $Y$, one has $\varphi_{t_n}(\cdot) \ge \tau \dist(F(\cdot), -K)$ for some $\tau > 0$).
+Let us note that all results below can be easily extended to the case when the auxiliary subproblem on Step~2 of Algorithmic Pattern~\ref{alg:CCP_penalty} is replaced by problem \eqref{prob:DifferentPenalty}.
+For the sake of shortness, we do note present this extension here. \end{remark}

-Let us analyse a convergence of Algorithm~\ref{alg:CCP_penalty}.
-Firstly, we show that under some standard assumptions the penalized convex subproblem on Step~3 of this algorithm is \text{exact}, in the sense that if the norm of the penalty parameter $t_n$ is sufficiently large, then a solution of the subproblem on Step~3 of Algorithm~\ref{alg:CCP_penalty} coincides with the solution of the corresponding non-penalized problem
+Let us analyze convergence of Algorithmic Pattern~\ref{alg:CCP_penalty}.
+Firstly, we show that under some standard assumptions the penalized convex subproblem on Step~2 of this algorithm is \text{exact}, in the sense that if the norm of the penalty parameter $t_n$ is sufficiently large, then a solution of the subproblem on Step~2 of Algorithmic Pattern~\ref{alg:CCP_penalty} coincides with the solution of the corresponding non-penalized problem

 provided the feasible region of this problem is nonempty.
-This result implies, in particular, that if for some $n \in \mathbb{N}$ the norm of the penalty parameter $t_n$ exceeds a certain threshold and the feasible region of problem \eqref{prob:NonPenalizedSequence} is nonempty, then the next point $x_{n + 1}$ is feasible for the problem $(\mathcal{P})$ and the rest of the iterations of Algorithm~\ref{alg:CCP_penalty} coincide with the iterations of Algorithm~\ref{alg:CCP}.
-Thus, in this case one can ensure the convergence of a sequence generated by Algorithm~\ref{alg:CCP_penalty} to a critical point for the problem $(\mathcal{P})$.
+This result implies, in particular, that if for some $n \in \mathbb{N}$ the norm of the penalty parameter $t_n$ exceeds a certain threshold and the feasible region of problem \eqref{prob:NonPenalizedSequence} is nonempty, then the next point $x_{n + 1}$ is feasible for the problem $(\mathcal{P})$ and the rest of the iterations of Algorithmic Pattern~\ref{alg:CCP_penalty} coincide with the iterations of Algorithmic Pattern~\ref{alg:CCP}.
+Thus, in this case one can ensure the convergence of a sequence generated by Algorithmic Pattern~\ref{alg:CCP_penalty} to a critical point for the problem $(\mathcal{P})$.